snirp/snirp.github.com/_posts/2013-12-09-jekyll-introduction.md

 ---
 layout: post
-category : lessons
+category : blog
 tagline: "Supporting tagline"
-tags : [intro, beginner, jekyll, tutorial]
+tags : [jekyll]
 ---
 {% include JB/setup %}

-This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
+This Jekyll introduction was included in the blogging software and is *not* my work.
+It has been reproduced here for reference purposed.

 ## Overview